-Methods: A retrospective review of all records for the program was conducted and the total number of eligible clients between 2018 and 2023 was 219.
+Methods: A retrospective review of all records for the program was conducted, and the total number of eligible clients between 2018 and 2023 was 219.
 Persistence was estimated by Kaplan-Meier and Cox proportional hazards modeling.
 A sensitivity analysis was conducted to determine if changing the cut point of the outcome impacted the results.